How to Feel Empowered Throughout Your Job Search

 About The Author

-Kate McGunagle is a writer, artist, and insatiable wanderer.
+Kate King is a writer, artist, and insatiable wanderer.
 Her work focuses on mindful living, awareness, and power.
 When not keeping up with her blog (A Lighter Earth), Kate is a freelance editor, professional tutor, and digital marketer.
-Follow her on Instagram or drop by her website.
+Follow her on Instagram.